seqtra/SeqtraClient/README.md

 3. **num_seed_nodes**: This is equivalent to topk parameter in RAG.
 It is named so in our service, due to the presence of graph linkages and traversal during chunking and retrieval.
 You may optimize this for your use case.

 ## How to Interpret the output JSON
+(These are visualized if you use the UI)
 Keys:
 1. **"chunks"**: JSON object in the format of ("chunk_i", "chunk_id") key value pairs, where i runs from 1 to n (number of chunks retrieved). "chunk_id" represents node id in the graph database.
 2. **"answer"**: Answer to the given query based on retrieved chunks.
 It will be an empty string if "chunk_only" is set to true.